Homological algebra modulo exact zero-divisors: Complexity

 \begin{corollary} Let $R=S/(x)$ where $S$ is a local ring and $x$ is an exact zero-divisor in $S$.
 Then, for every finitely generated $R$-module $M$, the inequalities

 hold for all $n$.
 Consequently $\cx_S(M) \le \cx_R(M)+1$ holds. \end{corollary}

 \begin{remark} It follows from \cite[4.4]{AvramovHenriquesSega} that $R$ is a complete intersection if and only if $S$ is a complete intersection.
-The complexity inequality obtained in Corollary \ref{complexitymodule} gives a different proof for this result in case $R$ is a complete intersection: if $\cx_{R}(k)<\infty$, where $k$ is the residue field of $R$, then it follows from Corollary \ref{complexitymodule} that $\cx_{S}(k)<\infty$ and hence, by \cite[2.5]{Gulliksen2}, $S$ is a complete intersection.
+The complexity inequality obtained in Corollary \ref{complexitymodule} gives a different proof for the `only if' direction this result: if $\cx_{R}(k)<\infty$, where $k$ is the residue field of $R$, then it follows from Corollary \ref{complexitymodule} that $\cx_{S}(k)<\infty$ and hence, by \cite[2.5]{Gulliksen2}, $S$ is a complete intersection.

 Another observation related to the result stated above concerns commutative local Cohen-Macaulay Golod rings \cite[5.2]{Av3}.
 Assume $S$ is such a ring.
 Since a finitely generated module has infinite complexity over $S$ in case it has infinite projective dimension over $S$ and $\text{codepth}(S) \geq 2$ \cite[5.3.3(2)]{Av3}, we conclude $\text{codepth}(S) \leq 1$ (Recall $\cx_{S}(R)=1$).
 Moreover, as $x$ is not regular, $\text{codepth}(S)=1$.
 This implies that $S$ is a hypersurface and hence $R$ is a complete intersection. \end{remark}